trothr/blog/truth.cowboy/2019/07/04/well-done-gene.md

 I hope tomorrow's services will be a real celebration of a life well spent.

+Every time Gene prayed, it was with thankfulness of what God had done and would do.

 He was a veteran.
 I'm thankful for the honor he'll get.
 (21 gun salute!)

 Oddly, Petra's "Godpleaser" has been playing in my head.